DwayneMCyrus/dwaynemcyrus.com/_pages/confirmation-success.md

 permalink: /confirmation-success
 kicker: You even human?
 ---
-Let’s finish what we started.

-Now that you have completed step 1 of 2 by confirming your email address you are now onto the final step, The Q5.
+Now that you have completed step 1 of 2 by confirming your email address you are now onto the final step, *The Q5*.

 Head on over to your email inbox where you will find a new email from me with the subject “[Action 2/2 Required] Your Q5 Application”.